Danyel Smith: HRDCVR

 In 2014, while at Stanford University for a Knight Journalism Fellowship, Smith launched HRDCVR with her husband, Elliott Wilson.
 HRDCVR is a bound, hardcover culture magazine "created by diverse teams for a diverse world."
 Smith and Wilson crowdfunded the project, raising over $67,000 with support from over 500 "backers."
 The bound magazine was printed, distributed to funders, and made available for purchase on the project website in October 2015.
 A one-time publication with a print edition of 2,000, HRDCVR includes articles on Drake, Jamal Crawford, and Sasha and Malia Obama, and features contributions from Janet Mock, Big Boi, Michael Arceneaux, Jeff Chang, Kid Fury, and Tinashe, among others.
 In addition to the magazine, Smith and Wilson produced a weekly newsletter, HRDlist, that featured similar content.

+Miscellany

+A quote from Smith's writings is used as an example in the definition of the word "wack" in the eleventh edition of Merriam-Webster's Collegiate Dictionary ("where there are skilled moments, there are wack ones as well").